Skip to content

 • Sear the meat for 2 to 3 minutes per side until browned but not cooked through.

 • Remove the chopped steaks from the pan once brown and set aside on a plate.
-Next, add the onions and mushrooms to the pan, turn the heat down to medium and caramelize, about 12 to 15 minutes.
+Next, add the onions and mushrooms to the pan, turn the heat down to medium, and caramelize for about 12 to 15 minutes.

-• In a separate large saute pan over medium-high heat add in the olive oil and shredded potatoes.
-Cook for 20 to 25 minutes flipping the potatoes over every 4 to 5 minutes until golden brown.
+• As an optional side, In a separate large saute pan over medium-high heat add in the olive oil and shredded potatoes.
+Cook for 20 to 25 minutes, flipping the potatoes over every 4 to 5 minutes until golden brown.
 Season with salt and pepper.

-• Serve the chopped steak with the hash browns, onions, mushrooms, gravy and thyme for garnish.
+• Serve the chopped steak with the onions, mushrooms, gravy, and optional hash browns side dish.

 Notes